Professor Peter Drahos

 - Law And Society 180119

-Peter Drahos is a Professor in Law and the Director of the Centre for the Governance of Knowledge and Development in the Regulatory Institutions Network (RegNet), College of Asia and the Pacific, at the Australian National University, Canberra.
-He currently holds a Chair in Intellectual Property at Queen Mary, University of London.
+Peter Drahos is a Professor in the Regulatory Institutions Network (RegNet), College of Asia and the Pacific, at the Australian National University, Canberra and holds a Chair in Intellectual Property at Queen Mary, University of London.

 He is a Research Fellow at the Centre for Studies of Intellectual Property Rights, Zhongan University of Economics and Law, Wuhan, China.
-He is a Global Visiting Professor in the Hauser Global Law School Program, New York University Law School.
-From November of 2011 to April 2012 he will be the Fernand Braudel Senior Fellow at the European University Institute, Florence.
+From November of 2011 to April 2012 he was Fernand Braudel Senior Visiting Fellow at the European University Institute, Florence.

 His former positions include Herchel Smith Senior Research Fellow in Intellectual Property at the Centre for Commercial Law Studies, Queen Mary, University of London and officer of the Australian Commonwealth Attorney-General's Department.